 Skillet rolls topped with cheese, garlic butter and parsley.
 I haven’t been baking much bread over the last few months but I’m going to try and get back on it, especially now Summer is waning.

 This is the best pasta sauce on the planet.
 We were in Italy for a wedding and got together at our friend’s apartment for dinner.
 The owner had dropped off a pile of juicy homegrown tomatoes and onions from the garden below.
-I spent the evening cooking with my lovely friend Hannah.
-Over the course of two hours, everything simmered down into a sweet, thick sauce.
-Boy did it taste good!
-We also made a carbonara — the first time I’ve ever tried it.
+I spent the evening cooking pasta and sauce with my lovely friend Hannah.

 This was the view from our kitchen window.
 Who would have thought cooking pasta sauce could bring so much happiness — perhaps it was all the wine we drank in those two hours.

-Earlier in the month, our two close friends exchanged vows underneath this floral arch.
+Earlier in the month, two of our close friends exchanged vows underneath this floral arch.

 The ceremony was followed by a meal and party at a farm house nestled in the hills.
 It was beautiful up there and the farm even had its own lemon grove.
 You know how I usually obsess over taking photos of one thing in particular on holiday?
 Well, in Sorrento it was lemons.
 I have some nice photos from our trip but these are just a couple of my favourites.
 Sorrento definitely wins the prize for the most dramatic sunset I’ve ever seen.